JmfanBU/AdvIBP/README.md

 # Adversarial Training and Provable Robustness: A Tale of Two Objectives

 *AdvIBP* is the official implementation of Adversarial Training and Provable Robustness: A Tale of Two Objectives. *AdvIBP* is a certifed adversarial training method that combines adversarial training and provable robustness verification. *AdvIBP* matches or outperforms state-of-art approach, [CROWN-IBP](https://openreview.net/pdf?id=Skxuk1rFwB), for provable L\_infinity robustness on MNIST and CIFAR.
-The detailed comparison is shown in Table 1.

 Our repository provides high quality PyTorch implementations of *AdvIBP*.
 We implemented Multi-GPU training for training large models.